-Figure 11-1.
+Figure 11-12.
 Segments 2–6 of the Sacramento River Used in U.S. Fish and Wildlife Service Studies to Determine Spawning and Rearing Weighted Usable Area (WUA) (flows in the figure are the average flows at the upstream boundary of each segment for October 1974 to September 1993).
 Source: U.S. Fish and Wildlife Service 2003a.

 Almost all spawning by winter-run occurs in the upper two segments (Segments 6 and 5) of the Sacramento River, between Keswick Dam and Cow Creek, with spawning density (redds per river mile) especially high in Segment 6 (Table 11-1).
-Winter-run spawning WUA under Alternatives 1, 2, and 3 and the NAA were estimated using CALSIM II flow estimates for Segments 4–6 for the winter-run spawning and incubation period (April through October).
+Winter-run spawning WUA under Alternatives 1, 2, and 3 and the NAA were estimated using CALSIM II flow estimates for Segments 4–6 for the winter-run spawning period (April through August).

-Mean winter-run spawning WUA differs by less than 5% for most months and water year types, but mean WUA in Segment 6 under Alternatives 1, 2, and 3 is 5% to 6% lower than WUA under the NAA in May of Critically Dry Water Years and is 5% to 8% higher in September and October of Critically Dry Water Years (Table 11K-2).
-WUA is also up to 9% higher for Alternative 3 in Above Normal Water Years in September and October.
+Mean winter-run spawning WUA differs by less than 5% for most months and water year types, but mean WUA in Segment 6 under Alternatives 1, 2, and 3 is 5% to 6% lower than WUA under the NAA in May of Critically Dry Water Years (Table 11K-2).
 In Segment 5, WUA consistently differs little between Alternatives 1, 2, and 3 and the NAA (Table 11K-3).
 In Segment 4, WUA in May of Critically Dry Water Years under Alternatives 1, 2, and 3 and WUA in June and August of Above Normal and/or Below Normal Water Years under Alternative 3, is slightly greater than WUA under the NAA (Table 11K-4).
-In September of Above Normal Water Years WUA under Alternative 3 is about 7% lower than that under the NAA.

 These results indicate that in May of Critically Dry Water Years, Alternatives 1, 2, and 3 would result in reductions of spawning habitat in Segment 6 and increases of spawning habitat in Segment 4.
-In most other months, more increases than decreases in spawning habitat were predicted.
-Note that spawning habitat conditions for winter-run are much more important in Segment 6 than in Segment 4.
-In general, Alternatives 1, 2, and 3 are not expected to substantially affect winter-run spawning WUA.
+Note that spawning habitat conditions are much more important for winter-run in Segment 6 than in Segment 4 because winter-run use Segment 6 much more than Segment 4 for spawning (Table 11-1).In general, Alternatives 1, 2, and 3 are not expected to substantially affect winter-run spawning WUA.

 Rearing Habitat Weighted Usable Area